The Letters (2014 film): Casting

 When the time came to cast the film, Riead had a wealth of actresses clamoring to don Mother Teresa’s habit.
 To play her confessor, Father van Exem, Riead cast Max von Sydow, the Swedish star who has been a favorite of directors ranging from Ingmar Bergman to Martin Scorsese.
 When von Sydow asked the director for some insight into the character, Riead gave him a simple but telling answer.
 “I said, the whole world looked up to Mother Teresa,” he recalls.
 “And Mother Teresa looked up to Father van Exem.
 He just looked at me for a long moment, and he said, ‘got it.’
 And that was it.
 He showed up and knew exactly what to do.”

-To portray the sisters and students of the Loreto Convent, the Bishop of Calcutta, Mother Teresa’s wealthy benefactors, and the residents of the poverty stricken slums, Riead cast professional actors from India’s Bollywood film industry, considered the largest in the world.
+To portray the sisters and students of the Loreto Convent, the Bishop of Calcutta, Mother Teresa’s benefactors, and the residents of the slums, Riead cast professional actors from India’s Bollywood film industry.